MinganMuon/Nickel/docs/devnotes.md

 follow the DRY principle.
 Should it be more DRY?
 For example, the get(left/right)(up/down) functions repeat most of their code between themselves with minor changes.
+* If there are two paths that a tile can take in a jump, the ui would not allow the user to select between them.
+Is this easily fixable?